 Include fish (not deep fried) at least 2 times per week.

-Include small amounts (1-2 handfuls) of nuts or seeds several times per week.
+Include small amounts (1-2 handfuls) of nuts or seeds most days of the week.

-Enjoy meatless meals and include dried beans (navy, kidney, split peas, lentils, or soybeans) at least once per week, more if possible.
+Enjoy meatless meals and include dried beans (navy, kidney, black, pinto, split peas, lentils, or soybeans) at least once per week, more if you can.